James F. Reed: Later life

 Reunited, the Reed family recuperated in the Napa Valley for many weeks, where Reed served briefly as sheriff of Sonoma.
 In 1847, Reed took his family to revive the neglected orchards of Mission San José.
 He leased the orchards and in that summer gathered and dried apples, figs, pears, and quince, which he shipped to Hawaii, trading for cocoa, coffee, rice, and sugar.

 Less than a year from their escape from the snow, the Reeds welcomed another son, Charles Cadden Reed.
 Willianoski Yount, called Willie, followed in 1850, but failed to survive his childhood.

 In the spring of 1848, Reed joined the California Gold Rush, finding rich diggings in the Placerville area.
 Returning to San Jose in the fall of that year, he began an active community life.
 The family settled on a 500-acre (200-hectare) ranch between First Street and Coyote Creek in what is now Downtown San Jose.
 In 1849, Reed became the chief of police of the San Jose Police Department.

 Reed also became a real estate developer and speculated in mining enterprises.
-The subdivision of the Reed land in 1849 resulted in the naming of Reed, Carrie, Margaret, Keyes, Lewis, Martha, Patterson, and Virginia Streets in honor of Reed family members.
-The present-day Reed School was named after Frazier O. Reed, a grandson of James Reed's.
-During the California statehood process, Reed was a leading proponent of a plan to make San Jose the capital of California, and he donated four city blocks to the cause.
+The subdivision of the Reed land in 1849 resulted in the naming of Reed, Carrie, Margaret [sic], Keyes, Lewis, Martha, Patterson, and Virginia Streets in honor of Reed family members.
+The present-day Reed Elementary School is named after Frazier O. Reed, a grandson of James F. Reed.
+In 1851, during the California statehood process, Reed was a leading proponent of a plan to make San Jose the capital of California, and he donated four city blocks to the cause.
+A portion of these donated lands became a public park, named Washington Square, which would in 1871, become the campus for the California State Normal School (now San Jose State University).

 In 1856, gold was discovered in the nearby Santa Cruz Mountains, and Reed again set out to do some prospecting.
 Taking two of his sons, Reed leased a mining claim from Rancho Zayante owner Isaac Graham, on a tributary creek of the San Lorenzo River.
 The area never produced much gold, but the area near present-day Felton nevertheless became known as "Gold Gulch".

 Death

-Reed died in San Jose on July 24, 1874, at age 73.
-He was buried in Oak Hill Cemetery.
+A widower since 1861, James F. Reed died in San Jose on July 24, 1874, at age 73.
 His great grandson later established Reeds Sporting Goods Store, a long-term business in San Jose, which became Reed's Indoor Range and is still open today under new management.

+Legacy

+In 1948, San Jose State University's literary journal, then called El Portal, renamed itself to The Reed Magazine in honor of James F. Reed.